 you are suffering from PD you could grow them yourself, if you can find

-the seed; we luckily had kept back some of the pods for seed last year.
+the seed.
+We luckily had kept back some of the pods last year.

 Just a thought for someone who is out of work and loves to till the earth and enjoy its benefits.

 Aphids particularly love broad beans.
 The entrepreneur must be watchful or he may lose his whole crop.

 Their is an organic solution; it is known as white oil.